Signatures (restaurant): Restaurant's use in Abramoff's federal lobbying

-Who's who and featured memorabilia

-The official owner of Signatures was Livsar Enterprises, with Rodney Lane acting as the CEO.
-The registered agent was lawyer Yale Ginsburg; lawyer Jay Kaplan led the Signatures restaurant group.
+The official owner of Signatures was Livsar Enterprises, with Rodney Lane as its acting chief executive officer.
+The registered agent was Yale Ginsburg, an attorney, and Jay Kaplan, also an attorney, led the Signatures restaurant group.
 According to emails sent by Abramoff in 2001, Capitol Campaign Strategies transferred money to Livsar, which he planned to have under the control of his wife Pamela.
 Signatures was built by John S. Hillery & Assoc.
 Const.
-Inc of Sterling, Va. at a cost of $850,000.00.
+Inc of Sterling, Virginia, at a cost of $850,000.00.

 The original chefs were executive chef Michael Rosen and sous-chef Jeff Ramsey.
-In 2006, the executive chef was Morou Ouattara.
+In 2005, the executive chef was Morou Ouattara.
 The main dining room seated 104 (50 seats at the bar), and about 50 on the patio.
 The private dining rooms seated 15 and 25 people.
 Amenities included rentable wine lockers and an in-house humidor.

-The restaurant featured rare document collections of Stan Klos and Edward Bomsey, as well as other political memorabilia.
-The documents on display featured famous autographs.
+The restaurant featured rare document collections of Stan Klos, Edward Bomsey, and other political memorabilia.
+The documents on display in the restaurant included famous autographs.
 Most of the items displayed were also for sale.
-Some of the memorabilia featured included a rocking chair used by John F. Kennedy ($495,000), a signed replica of Gerald Ford's pardon of Richard Nixon (sold for $5,000), and signed portraits, letters, and photos of Czar Nicholas, Winston Churchill, Gen. George Patton, Rocky Marciano, Harry Houdini, Thomas Edison and Meyer Lansky ($5,000-$10,000).
+Memorabilia in the restaurant included a rocking chair used by former U.S. president John F. Kennedy (sold for $495,000), a signed replica of Gerald Ford's pardon of Richard Nixon (sold for $5,000), and signed portraits, letters, and photos of Czar Nicholas, Winston Churchill, George Patton, Rocky Marciano, Harry Houdini, Thomas Edison, and Meyer Lansky (all sold for between $5,000 and $10,000).